 This is generally done at the beginning of an application (proper to do it Application_Start in a web application).

 ABP defines a setting named Abp.Timing.TimeZone (TimingSettingNames.TimeZone constant) for storing selected timezone of host, tenant and user.
-ABP assumes that value of timezone setting is a valid Windows timezone id.
+ABP assumes that value of timezone setting is a valid Windows timezone name.
 It also defines a timezone mapping file to convert a Windows Timezone to IANA timezone since some of the common libraries are using IANA timezone id.
 UtcClockProvider must be used in order to support multiple timezones.
 Because if UtcClockProvider is used, all datetime values will be stored in UTC and all datetimes will be sent to clients in UTC format.
 Then on the client side we can convert UTC datetime to user's timezone by using user's current timezone setting.

 Binders and Converters